 Passcode: 628641

-• Saturday, October 19, Contemporary Shabbat service with Rabbi Shush Carson, 10 am (in-person and on zoom) with kiddush in the Sukkah
+• Saturday, February 22, 10 am, Contemporary Shabbat service led by Rabbi Shush Carson (in-person and zoom)

 To add a bookplate to a high holy day prayerbook (mahzor), please click *here.*